-5.2 Acute Myocardial Infarction: No/ Yes
+5.2 Acute Myocardial Infarction: No/Yes

-If the clinicians believe that the patient has an acute Myocardial Infarction then please select Yes.
-If you're not sure (is it just a troponin rise?) then please ask your principal investigator to adjudicate.
+If the clinician believes that the patient has an acute Myocardial Infarction then please select Yes.
+If you are not sure (e.g. there is a troponin rise) then please ask your principal investigator to adjudicate.

 5.3.
-New onset Atrial Fibrillation: No/ Yes
+New onset Atrial Fibrillation: No/Yes